 All the posts found to date are circular (unworked tree trunks), but one post (P10) has a smaller square timber associated - possibly a packing piece (see photo P10 below).
 These remarkable survivals are evidently what remain of the wooden legs of the bridge which ran from the engine house to the caisson.
 What is not clear is to which mine they belong: 1793 or 1836?
 The matter may be complicated to unravel, especially if the later bridge reused the earlier sockets.
 We know that parts of the bridge were still visible in 1809 '... and the frame-work [is] nearly annihilated' (Brayley & Britton, 1809, p.
 490).
-In 1870 the surviving posts were described by a local man:
+Six posts have been found on the seaward side of the remains of New Shaft.
+Thus the bridge continues for at least 13.8m (45 feet) beyond New Shaft, suggesting that these posts were part of the original mine.
+In which case where are the remains of the later (1836-38) bridge?